Zren/zren.github.io/kde_docs/widget-Testing.md

 {% capture label %}plasmoidviewer{% endcapture %}
 {% capture sectionLeft %}
-We now have enough to test our widget.
+With `metadata.desktop` and `main.qml`, we now have enough to test our widget.
 If you haven't yet, install the `plasma-sdk` package with `sudo apt install plasma-sdk`.
 {% endcapture %}{% capture sectionRight %}

 {% highlight bash %}